MAP-based Problem-Agnostic diffusion model for Inverse Problems: MAP-based Guided Term Estimation

 \subsection{Estimation of Guided Term}

-Next, we estimate the conditional probability density function $p_t(y|\mathbf{x}_t)$.
-We substitute the estimated value $\hat {\mathbf{x}}$ in Theorem \ref{theo:estimation_x} into Equation \eqref{eq:pro} and combine the distribution of $z$, it is obvious that $p_t(y|\mathbf{x}_t)$ can be approximated by normal distribution, and the probability density function can be approximated by a translation of that for $z$.
-We state the result in Theorem \ref{theo:gaussian_distribute}. \begin{theorem} Let $y$ be the measurement defined in \eqref{eq:pro}, and $\mathbf{x}_t$ be the $t$-th latent image in the backward process of diffusion model.
-Then the conditional distribution of $y$ conditioned on $\mathbf{x}_t$ can be approximated by a normal distribution with mean $\mu=H\hat{\mathbf{x}}$ and covariance matrix $\Sigma=\sigma_y^2I$, and the approximation of corresponding guided term is
+Next, we estimate the conditional probability density function $p(y|\mathbf{x}_t)$.
+We substitute the estimated value $\hat {\mathbf{x}}$ in Lemma \ref{theo:estimation_x} into Equation \eqref{eq:pro} and combine it with the distribution of $z$.
+Then the conditional distribution of $y$ conditioned on $\mathbf{x}_t$ can be approximated by a normal distribution with mean $\mu=H\hat{\mathbf{x}}$ and covariance matrix $\Sigma=\sigma_y^2I$.
+The approximation of corresponding guided term is